Glossary

 Adopted in 2000, the EURODAC Regulation established a database and system for comparing the fingerprints of asylum seekers in the EU.
 When someone submits an asylum claim, no matter where s/he may be in the EU, his/her fingerprints are sent to the EURODAC central unit, which has been up and running since 2003 and which assists with application of the Dublic Regulation for determining the Member State responsible for considering the asylum application.
 The fingerprints of foreign minors under 14 years of age are not taken.

-Despite having established that the fears or threats stated in the event of return are well-founded, Ofpra can in some cases exclude any person from the benefit of
+Despite having established that the fears or threats stated in the event of return are well-founded, Ofpra can in some cases exclude any person from the benefit of refugee status or subsidiary protection, with respect to whom there are serious reasons for considering that he has:

 • committed a crime against peace, a war crime or a crime against humanity, as defined in the international instruments